MicrosoftDocs/sql-docs/docs/machine-learning/tutorials/python-ski-rental-linear-regression-prepare-data.md

 ## Explore and prepare the data

-To use the data in Python, you'll load the data from the SQL Server database into a pandas data frame.
+To use the data in Python, you'll load the data from the database into a pandas data frame.

 Create a new Python notebook in Azure Data Studio and run the script below.
 Replace `<SQL Server>` with your own SQL Server name.